learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 // => ["teddy bear", "drone", "doll"]
 ```

-Notice that we've just moved the initialization and iteration statements &mdash;
+Notice that we've just moved the initialization and iteration statements —
 declaring the `i` variable _outside_ the loop, and incrementing it _inside_ the
 loop.